 The Museum is OPEN, with a few temporary restrictions in place:

 Operating Hours be from 9:00 AM-1:00 PM and 2:00 PM-4:00 PM, Tuesday through Saturday

 Visitors will need to wait outside and ring the doorbell to gain access if the door is locked

-The Museum will not be able to accept artifact donations for the permanent collection during Reopening Phase Turquoise.
+The Museum will not be able to accept artifact donations for the permanent collection at this time.